mohaEs/RETFound_MAE/README.md

     --input_size 224

+to use mutlipe gpus: e.g. --world_size 2

-if having only one GPU so no distributed:
+if having only one GPU on system (so no distributed):

 # Original RETFound ReadME: ---